 Changing a public comment to private

-Click the Events link in the comments section.
+- Click Show all events in the comments section.

 Zendesk Classic: Click the All events and notifications link in the comments section.